Code-Institute-Submissions/sadafsafi22-ElectionSystem_NovResub/README.md

 ## Back-end Code Explanation

-This is a simple terminal python project, here i want to explain some of my code which written for this project. i'm using google sheet for storing data on excel file it's why import gspread, Credentials, importing datetime cuz i wnat to use date function to calculate age from year of born, importing Counter cuz wanna to display some arry count and importing title_art cuz on that file a create "Election System" with ASCII for the first time runing.
+This is a simple terminal python project, here i want to explain some of my code which written for this project. i'm using google sheet for storing data on excel file it's why import gspread, Credentials, importing datetime becuses i wnat to use date function to calculate age from year of born, importing Counter becuses wanna to display some arry count and importing title_art becuses on that file a create "Election System" with ASCII for the first time runing.

 written some code to access the excel file from google sheet. we have 3 sheets which are "users" , "candidate" , "votes" as showing in the image we access each sheet by their names.